 |Change in the depreciation method||Treated as a change in the accounting estimate and hence is accounted for prospectively.||Treated as a change in the accounting policy and is accounted for|

 Benefits of IFRS in India

-- It would benefit the economy by increasing the growth of international business.
+- It would benefit the economy by increasing the growth of the international business.

-- Implementation of IFRS in India would greatly beneficial for investors because any investor primarily wants the information that is fair, trustworthy, timely and comparable across the jurisdictions.
-It would very easy for investors to compare between financial statements of various companies across the globe.
+- Implementing IFRS in India would be greatly beneficial for investors because any investor primarily wants fair, trustworthy, timely, and comparable information across jurisdictions.
+It would be very easy for investors to compare the financial statements of various companies across the globe.

-- IFRS in India help to the better understanding of financial statements that would benefit investors who are willing to invest their money across the globe.
-International companies would be able to raise capital from different markets at lower cost if it can create confidence in the minds of respective investors that their financial statements comply with globally accepted IFRS accounting standards in India.
+- IFRS in India helps to a better understanding of financial statements that would benefit investors who are willing to invest their money across the globe.
+International companies would be able to raise capital from different markets at a lower cost if it can create confidence in the minds of respective investors that their financial statements comply with globally accepted IFRS accounting standards in India.

-- Implementation of IFRS in India would result in the reduction in the cost of compliance.
+- Implementation of IFRS in India would result in a reduction in the cost of compliance.

-- IFRS would open many opportunities doors for professional to serve international Clients
+- IFRS would open many opportunities doors for professionals to serve international Clients

 IFRS in India Infographics